syke9p3/retrain-mlthsc/README.md

   <img src="./assets/mlthsc-screenshot-2.png"/>
 </p>

-This project started as a college thesis proposal - a hate speech classifier that could classify Tagalog text based on different categories like age, gender, physical, etc.
+The project started as a college thesis proposal - a hate speech classifier that can classify Tagalog text based on different categories like age, gender, physical, etc.

-Our time was mostly spent on writing the manuscript, gathering text data, implementing the software architecture of our model, training, testing, etc. Time was running short for the upcoming defense at that time that's why we had to build something fast - a simple user interface that would demonstrate the functionality to the panelists.
+Our time was mostly spent on writing the manuscript, gathering text data, implementing the software architecture of our model, training, testing, etc.
+Time was running short for the upcoming defense at that time so we needed to build something fast - a simple user interface that would demonstrate the functionality to the panelists.
+The *v1* web app wasn't very polished as a result hence the need for a rework.
+Also, the greatest challenge we had was making the classifier functional when being deployed online.
+Since the original model was large (about 500+ mb), hosting sites are not able to accomodate it because they have storage size limitations for uploading files.
+That is why the model had to be retrained and quantized so its size can be reduced as to not be too heavy to load and perform inference faster albeit sacrificing classification accuracy.
+Regardless, the original model is still available to try which demo I'll be deploying in Huggingface Spaces soon.

 ## What changed?